SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 As you can see above, we check the **email** and the **length** of the **password**.

-After that, we call the `validationResult()` function to get the result of the validation.
+Then, we call the `validationResult()` function to get the result of the validation.

 In the end, we check if there are any errors present in the result.